protontypes/open-sustainable-technology/README.md

 - [OpenClimate](https://github.com/YaleOpenLab/openclimate-demo) -  An open source initiative exploring the application of distributed ledger technology (DLT) and other emerging technologies, such as IoT (Internet of Things), big data and machine learning, to the challenge of helping the world keep a transparent climate accounting system towards the climate targets.
 - [ClimateModeling_courseware](https://github.com/brian-rose/ClimateModeling_courseware) - A collection of interactive lecture notes and assignments in Jupyter notebook format.
 - [MIT-PraCTES](https://github.com/PraCTES/MIT-PraCTES) - Materials for MIT workshop "Practical Computing Tutorials for Earth Scientists".
-- [Climatescope](https://global-climatescope.org/) - A unique country-by-country assessment, interactive report and index that evaluates the investment conditions for clean energy in emerging markets.

 ## Sustainable Technology Communities